 When Czechs Eat Fancy Food

 More recently, though, there has been a renaissance in the Czech food scene.
 As was explained to us by Jan, of Taste of Prague, creative Czech Republic cuisine was essentially banned during communism in the Czech Republic.
 Instead, the government issued standardized Czech cookbooks, so that everyone would be cooking the same cuisine.
 It’s only been recently that Czech cuisine has taken off.
-Chefs are offering unique interpretations of local Czech foods, or using traditional Czech ingredients in more refined ways.
+Chefs are offering unique interpretations of local Czech foods or using traditional Czech ingredients in more refined ways.
+This is the new Prague cuisine and can be found not only in the capital but in other cities around the country.

 We ate at three lovely restaurants while in Brno, each unique from one another, but each also demonstrates the future of Czech cuisine.
 First, Chef Lukas Necas, of Simplé Family Restaurant, offered dishes that look more like artwork than Czech food, with a focus on traditional ingredients, like rabbit and offal.
 Unfortunately, Chef Lukas closed down Simple shortly after we dined there.